yamdbf/core/examples/UsingGuildStorage.md

 // logs: { foo: 'boo', bar: 'baz' }
 ```

 And that's about it for using guild specific storage!
 There is so much that can be done by utilizing guild-specific data but it's up to find your own uses for it!
 Don't forget to check out the docs for {@link GuildStorage} to read up on all the methods available for interacting with guild-specific storage and settings.
+It would also be good to read {@tutorial UsingBotStorage} if you haven't already.
+Knowing the applications and differences between the two storages will leave you with a pretty handy tool for writing your bots!